OpenTreeOfLife/germinator/new_synthetic_tree.md

 * a large archive called `opentree{#}_output.tgz` of all synthesis outputs, including `*.html` files

-Create a version-specific subdirectory of the `synthesis` directory on `files.opentreeoflife.org` server.
-Then, copy these files there, e.g.:
+Create a version-specific subdirectory of the `synthesis` directory `opentree{#}` on the `files.opentreeoflife.org` server.
+Then, copy the tarballs there:

     scp -p opentree6.0_*.tgz files.opentreeoflife.org:synthesis/opentree6.0/